justinpage/laracasts_notes/Laracasts/Lessons_41_60/54_presenters.md

 Many times, when we are working with views, we want to control the way our data is presented.
 We understand that it is not the responsibility of the view to contain such logic.
 As is the same for our models.
-In reality, view specific logic should be separated to it's own bounded context.
+In reality, view specific logic should be separated to it's own sub domain.
 As a result, presenters are an option for isolating custom data accessories.

 We begin with the creation of a Presenters folder that will be dedicated to